hencollins/WiDS-datathon/README.md

 In the end, my Kaggle submission recieved a `91%` accuracy score and my in-notebook validation accuracy was `94.66`.
 In the future, I would probably instead use a `scikit-learn` MLP classifier or an `XGBoost` decision tree to make my predictions.
 Either way, my model is certainly usable.

 ### 📖 What I learned
  - I can actually code!
 In my homeworks and projects, a lot of code is already provided by professors, but this project was different.
 I got to program everything from start to finish.
-I only used `Google Gemini` a handful of times, and it was only for tasks that weren't necessary for the project.
+I also only used `Google Gemini` 3 times, for formatting subplots and calculating validation accuracy (not substaintial at all).
  - `pytorch` for MLP classification, how to build and train `pytorch` models, and how to test them.
  -   how to properly preprocess to prevent data leakage — next I want to learn how to preprocess entirely using `scikit-learn`.